 To deepen the initial findings and uncover more nuanced sentiments, the BERT model was employed.
-With its advanced deep learning capabilities, BERT provides a more detailed analysis of the context and subtleties within tweets, going beyond the initial insights provided by VADER (Pipalia et al., 2020).
+With its advanced deep learning capabilities, BERT provides a more detailed analysis of the context and subtleties within tweets, going beyond the initial insights provided by VADER [24].
 A subset of tweets was manually reviewed and annotated before applying BERT to train the model on accurately labeled data, thereby enhancing the depth and reliability of the sentiment analysis.